-Reflection is an ongoing component of PPR.
-You will want to reflect throughout the cycles of documentation and play described above to process what you've learned.
+Reflection is an ongoing aspect of PPR.
+You will want to reflect throughout the cycles of documentation and play described above.
 Here are some suggestions for ongoing reflection:

 - Use your workbook.
-The interactive workbook in Part 3 provides a way for you to track your ideas, what you try, and what you learn.
+The workbook in Part 3 provides a way for you to track your ideas, what you try, and what you learn.
 It is a way for you to see the progression of your question and what you are learning over the course of your research.
-Your workbook entries can be poetic, beautiful, messy, artistic, or eclectic-what's important is that you reflect in the way that works for you. - Make a routine.
+Your workbook entries can be poetic, beautiful, messy, artistic, or eclectic...
+The important thing is that you reflect in the way that works for you. - Make a routine.
 Pick a time each week when you set a timer and spend 10-15 minutes writing about what you're learning about your question.
 Or make a habit of always thinking about your PPR during your morning commute on Tuesdays, or while you are brushing your teeth at night.
 Pair this with jotting some quick notes in your workbook after that time.

 In addition to ongoing reflection throughout the PPR process, you'll need to do a bigger-picture reflection session or two when you are ready to wrap up your question and share what you have learned.
-You can do this after working with your questions for a couple of months, one term, or a whole year.
+This might happen after working with your questions for a couple of months, or one term, or a whole year.
+It depends on you and your question.
 When you are ready to wrap up and reflect on the whole process, you could:

 - Read back through your workbook, highlighting or noting parts that are especially important and show shifts in thinking.
-Look back at your documentation.
-Spend tenfifteen minutes writing about what stands out to you, and how it helps you think about your question. - Write down your hypotheses about, or possible answers to, your question.
-A hypothesis is a best guess-it doesn't have to be right, or perfect.
+Look back at your documentation again.
+Spend 10-15 minutes writing about what stands out to you, and how it helps you think about your question. - Write down your hypotheses, or possible answers, to your question.
+A hypothesis is a best guess it doesn't have to be right, or perfect.
 But when you think about all the things you've tried, documented, discussed, and learned about your question, you are going to have some answers.
-Even if the answers are imperfect, or partial, that's OK!
-You can still have a hypothesis.w - Share your hypotheses with your PPR partners and/or the learners in your class.
+Even if the answers are imperfect, or partial.
+That's ok!
+You can still have a hypothesis.

+- Share your hypotheses with your PPR partners and/or the learners in your class.
 See what they think.
-Revise your hypotheses if needed after those conversations.

-PPR always leads to new questions.
+Revise your hypotheses if needed after those conversations. - PPR always leads to new questions.
 Think about and record what you are now wondering about your topic, or new topics and ideas that you might want to explore next.